ministryofjustice/opg-modernising-lpa-docs/README.md

 `nvm use` - will read the `.nvmrc` file and set your node version to it.

-If you get an error saying it is not installed, run the following command to install ther required version and enable it.
+If you get an error saying it is not installed, run the following command to install the required version and enable it.

 `nvm install` - will read the `.nvmrc` file, download that version and set your node version to it.